 -

-Diagnostic tests such as X-rays, MRIs, and CT scans
+Diagnostic testing such as X-rays, CT scans, or MRI studies

 -